iGardening Logo Large Transparent Background

 Hardiness

-- Benefits from incorporation of well-rotted manure or compost prior to planting
+• Benefits from the incorporation of well-rotted manure or compost before planting

 Height